Angola (1799 ship)

 Angola was launched in 1799 at Lancaster.
-She became a Liverpool-based slave ship that had made four voyages carrying captives from West Africa to the West Indies.
-The French had captured her in 1804 on her fifth voyage.
+She became a Liverpool-based slave ship that had made four voyages in the triangular trade, carrying captives from West Africa to the West Indies.
+The French captured her in 1804 on her fifth voyage.
 Her captors renamed her Tigre, but the Royal Navy recaptured her late in 1804.

 Career

 Angola first appeared in Lloyd's Register (LR) in 1799 with Williams, master, Overand, owner, and trade Lancaster–Africa.

-1st enslaving voyage (1799–1800)
+1st voyage transporting enslaved people (1799–1800)

 Angola was registered on 21 June 1799 by a firm new to the slave trade.
 Captain William Williams acquired a letter of marque on 26 June 1799.
 A law passed by Parliament in 1799 permitted enslaving ships only to clear outbound from Bristol, Liverpool, and London.
 Williams sailed from Liverpool on 14 August, bound for the West Coast of Africa.
+In 1799, 156 vessels sailed from English ports bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

 Angola arrived at Trinidad on 1 March 1800, where she landed some 300 captives.
 She arrived back at Liverpool on 24 June 1800.